 V1 vs V2 Comparison

-In V1, eKYC Verification presents a functional but generic credentials form experience.
-The screen focuses on collecting user information user information with standard input fields and minimal contextual structure.
-Processing and success state are simple and isolated, with little continuity between steps.
-The experience feels transactional, with basic feedback once the form is submitted.
+In V1, the Electronic Signature experience presents a functional but generic capture flow.
+The screen focuses on collecting the user's signature with a basic canvas, minimal instruction text, and a simple "Continue" button.
+Processing and success states are simple and isolated, with little continuity between steps.
+The experience feels transactional, with basic feedback once the signature is submitted.

-In V2, eKYC Verification introduces a more structured, branded and guided experience.
-The interface is organized into clear sections, improving readability and reducing cognitive load.
-Processing and success states feel more cohesive with smoother visual transitions and clearer confirmation messaging making the flow feel complete and intentional.
+In V2, the Electronic Signature experience introduces a more structured, branded, and guided flow.
+The interface includes clearer instructional hierarchy, a "Verified by Incode" trust badge, and distinct visual states for the canvas, "Clear canvas" action, and "Done" button.
+Processing and success states feel more cohesive with smoother visual transitions and clearer confirmation messaging, making the flow feel complete and intentional.

-V1 is a basic eKYC experience with limited guidance.
+V1 is a basic Electronic signature experience with limited guidance.

-V2 delivers a more structured, guided, and branded eKYC experience.
+V2 delivers a more structured, guided, and branded Electronic signature experience.

 Feature Comparison